OlaFosheimGrostad/dex/README.md

 Strict Dex Syntax
 -----------------

-TODO (implemented, but not commited)
+TODO (mostly implemented, but not commited)

 For files ending in .dex some of the regular D alternatives are not available and you also get this: